tillbiskup/trepr/docs/trepr/recording.rst

 * How to properly record data

-  * laser power
+  * laser power and polarisation

-  * sensitivity
+  * recorder sensitivity

-  * magnetic field range and field step
+  * magnetic field range and field step size

+  * length and resolution of time traces

+  * number of accumulations per field point

   * direction of recording data